Samuel Gorton: England

 Gorton, Randall Holden, and John Greene boarded a ship in New Amsterdam in 1644 and sailed back to England, where Gorton spent four years seeking justice for the wrongs committed against them.
 In 1646, he published one of his many writings entitled Simplicity's Defence Against Seven Headed Policy, detailing the injustices against the Shawomet settlers.
-Gorton had gotten what he came for; the Commissioner of Plantations, responsible for overseeing the activities of the colonies, issued an order to Massachusetts to allow the residents of Shawomet and other nearby lands to "freely and quietly live and plant" without being disquieted by external pressures.
+The Commissioner of Plantations, responsible for overseeing the activities of the colonies, issued an order to Massachusetts to allow the residents of Shawomet and other nearby lands to "freely and quietly live and plant" without being disquieted by external pressures.

 Gorton remained in England while Holden returned to the American colonies in 1646 and presented the order to the Massachusetts authorities, who found it unacceptable.
 New England sent former Plymouth governor Edward Winslow to England as their agent to present a case against Gorton.
 Winslow asserted that Gorton's unorthodox preaching and submission to an inner spirit offered one "an inconceivable political liberty."
 Ultimately, however, Winslow's efforts failed when the English commission ruled in favor of Gorton.

-This success did not end Gorton's time in England, however; he had been called to preach and found many favorable audiences for his religious views.
+This success did not end Gorton's time in England, however; he had been called to preach, and he found many favorable audiences for his religious views.
 He was now seeing profound changes in thinking concerning toleration, unlike when he left England in 1637.
 Such attitudes were being embraced by parliamentary leaders who were seeking broad support in their war against the king.
 During his time in England, Gorton had become a prominent part of the Puritan underground, centered mostly around London, where divergent sectarian views were being shared and embraced.
 He became a highly sought preacher and spent most of his time at Thomas Lamb's church in London's Bell Alley.

 Lamb was most often termed a "General Baptist", and he entertained what were considered the most radical forms of Puritanism in his church.
 Gorton was described by one of his detractors as venting his "desperate opinions," while another opponent heard him "declare the irrelevance of church ordinances and officers."
 One of Gorton's extreme positions was in crossing traditional gender lines, and he likely preached at the conventicle of a woman who has only been identified as Sister Stag.
 It was clear that he viewed women with "a spiritual and social equality unusual for that time", as did other Puritan radicals, a position that was later embraced by the Quakers.